fish-shell/fish-shell/doc_src/language.rst

 - Always take care to add the :ref:`$argv <variables-argv>` variable to the list of parameters to the wrapped command.
 This makes sure that if the user specifies any additional parameters to the function, they are passed on to the underlying command.

-- If the alias has the same name as the aliased command, you need to prefix the call to the program with ``command`` to tell fish that the function should not call itself, but rather a command with the same name.
+- If the alias has the same name as the aliased command, you need to prefix the call to the program with ``command`` to tell ghoti that the function should not call itself, but rather a command with the same name.
 If you forget to do so, the function would call itself until the end of time.
-Usually fish is smart enough to figure this out and will refrain from doing so (which is hopefully in your interest).
+Usually ghoti is smart enough to figure this out and will refrain from doing so (which is hopefully in your interest).

 To easily create a function of this form, you can use the :doc:`alias <cmds/alias>` command.
-Unlike other shells, this just makes functions - fish has no separate concept of an "alias", we just use the word for a simple wrapping function like this. :doc:`alias <cmds/alias>` immediately creates a function.
+Unlike other shells, this just makes functions - ghoti has no separate concept of an "alias", we just use the word for a simple wrapping function like this. :doc:`alias <cmds/alias>` immediately creates a function.
 Consider using ``alias --save`` or :doc:`funcsave <cmds/funcsave>` to save the created function into an autoload file instead of recreating the alias each time.

 For an alternative, try :ref:`abbreviations <abbreviations>`.
 These are words that are expanded while you type, instead of being actual functions inside the shell.